Publication Policy

 Revenue Sources / Financial Model

 Electrical Engineering and Energy (ELENE) is an international open access journal that operates on a non-profit basis and does not charge authors any submission or article processing fees (APCs).
-The journal’s sustainability is ensured through institutional support from Selçuk University, voluntary contributions of the editorial team.
+The journal’s sustainability is ensured through institutional support from Selçuk University, voluntary contributions of the editorial team, and in-kind infrastructure services (OJS hosting, website maintenance).
 ELENE does not accept advertisements or sponsorships that may influence editorial independence, and all editorial decisions are made solely on the basis of scientific merit.
 If new revenue models such as sponsorship, advertising, or service fees are introduced in the future, they will be clearly announced on the journal’s website to maintain full transparency.

 Advertising & Sponsorship